 Overall, the submitted client work should demonstrate that the student has coached coachees/clients with a range of different issues.
 Participants on the Diploma in Coaching programme have to demonstrate facilitative or adult learning models of coaching in their coaching practice and the assessed work for the programme.
 This will be reflected in the 5000 word assignment and their choice of books to review.
 Full guidance on choice of books to review and possible essay titles will be provided.

 Students will be expected to maintain a training and learning log which must specify the length of study, number of taught hours, and a record of the lecturers participating in the training.
 In addition, it will include a log of their experience on the course i.e. lecture notes, handouts, assignments, essays, a link between the work and learning on the course and its application to the participant’s coaching and work context.
 The student will also keep a record of those aspects of personal growth and self-awareness, which inform coaching practice and relate to the ability to understand course material as well as their personal views of the course.
 The learning log is mainly a record of the student’s personal and professional development; it should be made available for presentation if required.
-The Forums are also an opportunity for students to share information together as well as commenting on the courses.
 Reading recommended books and other work undertaken at home is likely to take at least another 400 hours over the course of the programme for the Diploma in Coaching

-Students are expected to submit the majority of their course work within eight to twelve months from the end of the formal training programme for the Diploma in Coaching.
-However, this can be extended by negotiation with a Course Director.
+Students are expected to submit the their course work within eight to twelve months from the end of the formal training programme for the Diploma in Coaching (see below).

 Participants must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.